 (c)

 Figure 5.13: Comparison of immune-relevant gene expression modulation across PsA tissues (SF vs PB) and in PsA patients verus healthy controls.
-The qPCR log2 mean FC for each of the genes in the PsA SF vs PB contrast are plotted against the log2 mean FC for the same genes in the PsA PB vs healthy control PB contrast in a) CD14+ monocytes,
+The qPCR log2 mean FC for each of the genes in the PsA synovial fluid vs peripheral blood contrast are plotted against the log2 mean FC for the same genes in the PsA peripheral blood vs healthy control peripheral blood contrast in a) CD14+ monocytes,

 b) mCD4+ and c) mCD8+ cells.
 The genes are colour-coded based three categories of

-genes built according by comparison of changes in gene modulation between the two contrasts: only significantly modulated in PB between controls and PsA (systemic genes), only significantly modulated between SF and PB in PsA patients (tissue-specific) and significantly modulated between controls and PsA patients in PB as well as between SF and PB in PsA patients (putative disease-specific).
+genes built according by comparison of changes in gene modulation between the two contrasts: only significantly modulated in peripheral blood between controls and PsA (systemic genes), only significantly modulated between synovial fluid and peripheral blood in PsA patients (tissue-specific) and significantly modulated between controls and PsA patients in peripheral blood as well as between synovial fluid and peripheral blood in PsA patients (putative disease-specific).

-considerably outnumbered the systemic ones (62 versus 14), showing a more pronounced change in the expression profile of immune genes across patients’ tissues than between healthy and diseased PB (Figure 5.13 a red dots).
-For example, the aforementioned NFKB and MYD88, TLR2 genes were only up- regulated in PsA SF CD14+ monocytes and their expression was not significantly modulated between healthy controls and PsA circulating CD14+ monocytes.
-Similarly to CD14+ monocytes, mCD8+ cells also presented greater disease tissue-specific modulation than genes differentially expressed when compared to controls in PB (Figure 5.13 c red dots).
-For all three cell types, the two genes presenting the greatest FC between SF and PB SPP1 and FN1 appeared to be tissue-specific genes and no significant changes in PB between PsA and healthy controls were identified.
+considerably outnumbered the systemic ones (62 versus 14), showing a more pronounced change in the expression profile of immune genes across patients’ tissues than between healthy and diseased peripheral blood (Figure 5.13 a red dots).
+For example, the aforementioned NFKB and MYD88, TLR2 genes were only up- regulated in PsA synovial fluid CD14+ monocytes and their expression was not significantly modulated between healthy controls and PsA circulating CD14+ monocytes.
+Similarly to CD14+ monocytes, mCD8+ cells also showed greater disease tissue-specific modulation than genes differentially expressed when compared to controls in peripheral blood (Figure 5.13 c red dots).
+For all three cell types, the two genes presenting the greatest FC between synovial fluid and peripheral blood SPP1 and FN1 appeared to be tissue-specific genes and no significant changes in peripheral blood between PsA and healthy controls were identified.